 More often than not, low performing pages/keywords just need more backlinks.
 There is one thing you need to consider though.

 Why doesn’t the page have backlinks?

 If it’s because of a lack of promotion then you know what to do.
-But if you’ve been promoting the page and you’re still not getting backlinks, then you may need to revisit the page itself.
+But if you’ve been promoting the page to improve SEO results and you’re still not getting backlinks, then you may need to revisit the page itself.

 Ask yourself a simple question: would YOU link to your page?

 It’s important, to be honest about your answer.
 Your page needs to be worth linking to.
 That means it needs to add tremendous unique value that impels websites to link to it.

 If you’re getting enough backlinks, always go back to the page itself.
 If you believe it’s truly link-worthy, then work to promote it more.

 Your backlinks profile should be growing steadily over time.
 SEMRush gives a nice high-level overview of your link profile growth.
 Look under the “Referring Domains” section on SEMRush dashboard: